Fill Your Heart, Buzz The Fuzz, Space

 Softley and Lol Coxhill.
 It was shaping up to be an interesting evening,

-although this anticipation was not shared by the two girls seated in front
+although this anticipation was not shared by the two girls seated in

-anything Californian and acoustic).
+infatuation with almost anything Californian and acoustic)

 Mick Softley was on first and did not go

 down well with some sections of the audience.
-The two girls in front were
+The two girls in front

-and lack of attention, he walked off briefly but was persuaded to return.
+background noise and lack of attention, he walked off briefly but

-The only song I really remember was Time Machine, which reminded me of Roy
+was persuaded to return.
+The only song I really remember was Time

-Harper in some ways.
-Mick deserved a better audience.
+Machine, which reminded me of Roy Harper in some ways.
+Mick deserved

 Lol Coxhill came on stage almost